cerberauth/vulnapi/README.md

 ## License

-This repository is licensed under the MIT license License.
+This repository is licensed under the [MIT License](https://github.com/cerberauth/vulnapi/blob/main/LICENSE) @ [CerberAuth](https://www.cerberauth.com/).
 You are free to use, modify, and distribute the contents of this repository for educational and testing purposes.